FaceDeer/dfcaverns/guide.md

 Venturing below the Sunless Sea will require either a great deal of digging through solid rock or a lengthy SCUBA swim through flooded tunnels.
 Getting past the water doesn't guarantee that you'll be able to breathe, however.

 Eventually, at around -2600 meters elevation, an explorer may encounter lakes of oil in lenticular caverns.
 Falling into a lake of oil is an unpleasant experience - one is completely blind when below the surface - but that's not the real danger.
 The atmosphere above the oil is filled with unbreathable gasses that are explosive when mixed with air and an ignition source (such as a carelessly placed torch).
 Even in the tunnels above the oil there are occasional gas seeps venting this gas from cracks and seams of coal.
 This gas is heavier than air and will pool in depressions, and of course it cannot be swum through so take care not to jump down into a place you can't easily climb back out of.

+A few mysterious blue flames may occasionally be found flickering on the edges of oil lakes, burning without oxygen and seeming to maintain their size as they drift about through the unbreathable atmosphere.
+These "gas wisps" may be a strange form of plasmoidal life but they are easily snuffed and so little is known about them.

 Buckets of oil serve as an excellent fuel source, powering a furnace as well as a block of coal.